Elizabeth Southwell

 Lady Elizabeth Southwell (née Cromwell), called Lady Cromwell (1674–1709) was an English noblewoman, the only daughter of Vere Essex Cromwell, 4th Earl of Ardglass and wife Catherine Hamilton.

 Title

-When her father died in 1687, she claimed his title of Baron Cromwell, although his Earldom and Viscountship became extinct; she was ranked with the Peeresses at the funeral of Queen Mary II and the coronation of Queen Anne, but her claim appears to have been a mistake.
+When her father died in 1687, she claimed his title of Baroness Cromwell, although his earldom and viscountcy became extinct; she was ranked with the peeresses at the funeral of Queen Mary II and the coronation of Queen Anne, but her claim appears to have been a mistake.